 In the case of Limited Service state, UE shall not include any Network Slice related parameters when communicating with the network.

-When a PLMN supports IMS and Emergency Services:
+When a PLMN or SNPN supports IMS and Emergency Services:

-- all AMFs in that PLMN shall have the capability to support Emergency Services.
+- all AMFs in that PLMN or SNPN shall have the capability to support Emergency Services.

 - at least one SMF shall have this capability.

+NOTE: In the above scenario for the SNPN, the SNPN provides 5GS and IMS.

 For other emergency scenarios (e.g. UE autonomous selection for initiating Emergency Services), refer to TS 23.167 [18] for domain selection principles.